ADv0rnik/SpecReader/README.md

 ```

 ### Installation
-The Spec-Reader has been tested on Windows 11, macOS, and Ubuntu 20.04.
+The Spec-Reader has been tested on Windows 11 and Ubuntu 20.04.
 You can install it on your machine in two ways:
 - Extract all files from the "reader" directory (the root) to your local machine;
 - Install the package from [PyPi test repo](https://test.pypi.org/project/spec-reader/).